CosmosContracts/hack-juno/README.md

 ## Submission / Scoring Process

+- Work on your projects / ideas
-- [Fill out the Nominiation form](https://docs.google.com/forms/d/1doYtar6ldlnFKedbeZtRka4g9j3aO1Gb_MaWxllHw7E/edit) (for yourself or someone else).
+- [Fill out the Nomination form](https://docs.google.com/forms/d/1doYtar6ldlnFKedbeZtRka4g9j3aO1Gb_MaWxllHw7E/edit) (for yourself or someone else).
 - Judges will determine the final score based on usefulness of the contribution to the Juno ecosystem.
 - Rewards will be allocated according to score.